Guide to Disaster Safety and Preparedness on Construction Sites

 December 29, 2023

-Natural disasters, such as tropical storms, hurricanes, and floods, have cost the United States billions of dollars since 1980 in physical damage and business disruptions.
+Natural disasters, such as tropical storms, hurricanes, and floods, have cost the United States trillions of dollars since 1980 in physical damage, fatalities, and business disruptions.

 When a disaster hits a construction site, it can cause significant project delays, destroy valuable equipment, and lead to contract disputes.
 It also puts workers’ lives at risk and may lead to serious injuries or loss of life.
-In other words, a natural disaster can devastate a construction business if it’s unprepared.
+In other words, a natural disaster can devastate a construction business.

-First, perform a risk assessment to know what to include in your EAP.
-A risk assessment involves identifying and analyzing potential hazards.
-It requires considering everything that could go wrong in an emergency and the consequences of these scenarios.
+Before creating a disaster preparedness plan, it’s necessary to conduct a thorough risk assessment to identify potential hazards.
+This step requires considering everything that could go wrong in an emergency and the consequences of these scenarios.

 A risk assessment looks different for every project and is an ongoing process since construction sites are always changing.
 That said, it should cover the following: